 Virtual IPs add knowledge of additional IP addresses to the firewall that are different from the firewall's real interface addresses.

-Services menu shows services which are provided by the Pfsense distribution along firewall.
+Services menu shows services that are provided by the Pfsense distribution along firewall.

 The captive portal functionality in Pfsense allows securing a network by requiring a username and password entered on a portal page.